Updated December 7, 2024

 Compression socks are a must for long flights or any time a person sits for long periods.
 They boost circulation, reduce the risk of swelling, and offer protection against DVT (Deep Vein Thrombosis).
 They’re as essential for young, healthy, and fit individuals as they are for older travellers or those with circulatory issues.

 Grip socks offer stability and safety and help reduce exposure to dirt and germs.
 When travelling by plane, they slip comfortably over compression socks.
-They can be worn as slippers or used during exercise such as yoga or pilates.
+At the destination, they can be worn as slippers or used during exercise such as yoga or pilates.

 MEMBERSHIPS and SUBSCRIPTIONS

 Travelling with a Kindle or a tablet with the Kindle app?
 A Kindle Unlimited subscription offers access to over one million e-books.
-The subscription costs $9.99/month; at present, there’s an offer where the first two months cost $4.99/month.
+The subscription costs $9.99/month; however, look for a free trial period of two or three months.

 Some travellers may not be aware of the extensive inventories of e-books and audiobooks that can be accessed without cost with a free public library membership.
 With a compatible app such as Libby, travellers can download e-books and audiobooks from anywhere in the world where there’s an internet connection.